 Our desire to flaunt is instinctive, and nothing exemplifies this more than the popularity of the selfie on social media.
 We’ve all experienced the need to show our followers that we’re experiencing something awesome, which is why people are twice as likely to share something if they want a friend to see it.
-In fact, gaining recognition is one of the main reasons we use social media.
+Gaining recognition is one of the main reasons we use social media.

-Take advantage of this by tapping into the consumers’ need for attention and shining the spotlight on them by sharing user-generated content.
+Take advantage of this by tapping into the consumer need for attention and shining the spotlight on them by sharing user-generated content.

 Having our creations shared by a brand we love — such as in the example from Soko Glam above — is also validating.
 And validation is a powerful motivator.

 When a brand shares a customer’s content, it increases the customer’s affinity for the brand, as well as the likelihood that the customer will create and share more content in the future.
 In other words, sharing UGC incentivizes consumers to create more UGC.

 It’s human nature to want to return a favor.
 It’s known as reciprocity, and it’s a powerful marketing tool.

 We can easily see reciprocity in action when we feel inclined to give a present to someone who’s gifted something to us.
 And this happens with brands all the time.
 For example, a brand may offer consumers a free product or trial before suggesting they make a purchase.
 And, more often than not, we feel obligated to make one.